Clarifai/docs/docs/api-guide/api-overview/helpful-api-resources/postman-examples.md

 In the above example, we are getting all inputs and specifying to start at page 1 and retrieve 1,000 results per page.

-Here is how the results of running the request looks like:
+Here is how the results of running the request look like:

 ![List all inputs results](/img/postman/list_all_inputs_results.png)